quanc/Docs/aspnet/security/authorization/claims.rst

      }
  }

-The EmployeeOnly policy checks for the presence of an EmployeeNumber claim on the current identity.
+In this case the EmployeeOnly policy checks for the presence of an EmployeeNumber claim on the current identity.

-You can then apply the policy using the ``Policy`` parameter on the ``Authorize`` attribute to specify the policy name;
+You then apply the policy using the ``Policy`` parameter on the ``Authorize`` attribute to specify the policy name;

 .. code-block:: c#